 AYPH works with a diverse range of secondary care professionals.
 We have strong links with the Royal College of Physicians’ Young Adults Steering Group and the Young People’s Health Special Interest Group (YPHSIG) of the Royal College of Paediatrics and Child Health.
 We also have representatives from nursing, primary and secondary care on our Advisory Council.

-The TOGETHER Study is working closely with young adults along with practitioners, youth workers and organisations such as Diabetes UK to co-design a group clinics care model for young people with diabetes to see if working together could better support them to improve their health and live with the condition.
+The TOGETHER Study worked closely with young adults along with practitioners, youth workers and organisations such as Diabetes UK to co-design a group clinics care model for young people with diabetes to see if working together could better support them to improve their health and live with the condition.
+A 2020 briefing paper introducing some of the findings is available here.

 We occasionally run training events with secondary care professionals focusing on improving communication and care for young people.
 For example, we developed a short screencast training resource following a multi-disciplinary team training session at Evelina Children’s Hospital, London, focusing on young people with Type 1 diabetes.